Microsoft Teams and Collaborative Technology

 The Center for Teaching and Learning can guide you with information about instructional continuity and teaching at a distance.
 Also, see these resources:

-The new Teams Meeting experience will let you view Teams meetings in a pop-out window.
-Controls such as mute/unmute, camera on/off, chat and leave will move to the top of the meeting window.
+The new Teams Meeting experience moves controls such as mute/unmute, camera on/off, chat and leave to the top of the meeting window.
 That way, the meeting controls are always available and will never block content.

 Tools and Tips